ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 \[\[RFC editor: please remove this section before publication.]]

-Some revisions of this draft specification use a different value (the Identifier field of a Setting in the HTTP/3 SETTINGS frame) for the H3_DATAGRAM Settings Parameter.
+Some revisions of this draft specification use a different value (the Identifier field of a parameter in the HTTP/3 SETTINGS frame) for the SETTINGS_H3_DATAGRAM setting.
 This allows new draft revisions to make incompatible changes.
-Multiple draft versions MAY be supported by sending multiple values for H3_DATAGRAM.
+Multiple draft versions MAY be supported by sending multiple values for SETTINGS_H3_DATAGRAM.
 Once SETTINGS have been sent and received, an implementation that supports multiple drafts MUST compute the intersection of the values it has sent and received, and then it MUST select and use the most recent draft version from the intersection set.
 This ensures that both peers negotiate the same draft version.

 ## HTTP Datagrams using Capsules